illdopejake/Hippocampus_AP_Axis/README.md

 N5_BrainSpan_Replication.ipynb --> Analyses presented in and relating to Figure 3

-N6_HAGGIS.ipynb --> Analyses presented in and relating to Figure 4
+N6_HAGGIS.ipynb --> Analyses presented in and relating to Figures 4, S11

 N7_Correlations_with_Imaging.ipynb --> Analyses presented in and relating to Figures 5, S6, S7, S9 and Table S6